SystemsApproach/private5g/arch.rst

 uniquely identify the MNO, while that last two fields are one example of how an MNO might use additional hierarchical structure to uniquely identify every device it serves.
-(We are working towards delivering 5G connectivity to enterprises, hence the *ENT* field.)
+(We are working towards delivering 5G connectivity to enterprises, hence the *ENT* field, but other MNOs might assign the last 9 digits using some other structure.)
 The *MCC* and *MNC* play a role in roaming: when a UE tries to connect to a "foreign network" those fields are used to find the "home network", where the rest of the IMSI leads to a subscriber profile that says whether or not roaming is enabled for this device.
 The following walks through what happens when a device connects to its home network; more information about the global ramifications is given at the end of the section.